 If CBD cream is effective for a person’s eczema, they might not need prescription treatments, such as steroids or oral antihistamines.

-However, people should always speak with their doctor before stopping or changing any medications.
+However, individuals should always consult a doctor before stopping or changing any medications.

 Cannabinoids also show many anti-inflammatory properties, including suppressing allergic skin reactions in mice by activating cannabinoid receptors.

-With regard to itching, researchers studying endocannabinoid cream found it decreased the severity of itching by an average of 60% among human participants.
-In addition, around 33.6% no longer needed their topical steroid treatments to control eczema.
+With regard to itching, researchers studying endocannabinoid cream found that it decreased the severity of itching by an average of 60% among human participants.
+In addition, around 33.6% no longer needed their topical steroid treatments to manage eczema.